goschtl/zope/zope3book/trunk/source/content-components.rst

 Unit tests
 ----------

-Unit testing is explained in another chapter_ .
 Here you can see some boiler-plate code which helps to run the doctest based unittests which you will write later.
 Since `Collector` and `Ticket` objects are containers, this code also run common tests for containers.
 By convention write all unit test files under `tests` directory.
 But doctest files are placed in the package directory itself.

-.. _chapter: /ZopeGuideUnitTesting

 First create ``tests/test_collector.py``::